 Page last updated:

 This guide presents a reference architecture for Pivotal Cloud Foundry (PCF) on Amazon Web Services (AWS).
-This architecture is validated for production-grade PCF deployments using three availability zones (AZs) for both PCF 1.9 and 1.8.
+This architecture is valid for most production-grade PCF deployments using three availability zones (AZs).

 The following diagram provides an overview of a reference architecture deployment of PCF on AWS using three AZs.